youfiElwy/Big-Data/Assignments/Assignment 1 - MongoDB & Cassandra/README.md

 ### Visualizations
 - Display the results of the common payment type, average tip amount, and best pickup locations using creative and efficient visualizations.

+### NOTE - DATASET
+- Note that the dataset is way too large to upload.